submarinecantfly/news_w2v/README.md

-# Get 50 news from test data,find each of them the most similar 50 news in train data.
+# Get 50 chinese news from test data,find each of them the most similar 50 news in train data.

 ## enviroment
 - win 10